Skip to content

 # These thresholds only affect automatic thread summaries; manual `set_thread_summary`

-# tool calls write immediately and reset the automatic baseline from the new message count.
+# tool calls write immediately and pin the thread by default, which stops automatic

 # Memory system configuration (optional)